 Roof Type

-Some solar attic fans are installed in the roof, while some are installed in gables.
-A gable vent is pretty easy to install if there is an existing gable.
+Some solar attic fans are installed on the roof, while some are installed in gables.
+A gable vent is pretty easy to install if an existing gable exists.
 But if there isn’t one, you will need a carpenter for the installation process.
-Getting gable solar attic fans installed may raise the total cost of installation above what you will spend on roof-mounted solar fans.

 Unlike gable-mounted attic fans, you have to create a new space for them on the roof when installing roof-mounted attic fans.